eliegoudout/paramclasses/README.md

 ### Breaking `ParamClass` protection scheme

 There is no such thing as "perfect attribute protection" in Python.
 As such `ParamClass` only provides protection against natural behaviour (and even unnatural to a large extent).
-Below are some [knonwn](test/test_breaking_protection.py) easy ways to break it, representing **discouraged behaviour**.
+Below are some [knonwn](test/paramclasses/test_breaking_protection.py) easy ways to break it, representing **discouraged behaviour**.
 If you find other elementary ways, please report them in an [issue](https://github.com/eliegoudout/paramclasses/issues).

 1. Modifying `@protected` -- _huh?_
 2. Modifying or subclassing `type(ParamClass)` -- requires evil dedication.
+3. Mess with `mappingproxy`, which is [not really](https://bugs.python.org/msg391039) immutable.

 <sup>Back to [Table of Contents](#readme)👆</sup>